vsulako/AFFBWheel/readme.md

 loop/sec - loops per second

 - `fvaout`
-turn on/off debug output of FFB value, steering axis velocity and acceleration into axes Rx, Ry, Rz (clutch/aux1/aux2).
+turn on/off debug output of FFB value, steering axis velocity and acceleration into axes Rz, Slider, Dial (aux2/aux3/aux4).
 This is significally faster than output to serial port and allows to see graphs in apps like VKB Joystick Tester.

 <a name="althw"></a>